 Commenting on the Sochi logo, Fred Burt, managing director of Siegel+Gale London, said:

 “I’m no fan of the London 2012 identity so it’s good to see Sochi 2014 restore some sanity.
 It feels fresh and up-to-date, promising a new Russia that perhaps the wider world doesn’t know (think how Beijing benefitted in this regard).

 “I’ll be interested to see how the URL plays out — has the system been designed to drop the ‘.ru’?

 “The typographical mirroring of the ‘h/y’ ‘s/z’ and ’0/o’ feels clumsy, however, and undermines the symmetry of the logo.
 But as ever, it’s the experience not the logo that will make this brand.”

-If the Olympic rings are to be used, make them the focus.
+If the rings must be used, make them the focus.
 I’ve yet to see a stronger example than Daniel Eatock’s 2012 alternative — a composite of the Olympic rings and the RAF roundel.

 What if we remove the rings from the Sochi logo?
 If their inclusion is a prerequisite, try something different.
 Make that the focus.

-Now I find it easier to focus on the typography alone, without extra distraction.
-It’s meant to reflect that “Sochi is the meeting point between the sea and the mountains,” so why not make that the sole focus, rather than add a little here, a little there?
+Now it’s easier to focus on the typography alone, without extra distraction.
+It’s meant to reflect that “Sochi is the meeting point between the sea and the mountains,” so why not make that the sole focus rather than add a little here, a little there?